-Dr. Kovalsky is a Fellow of the American Academy of Orthopaedic Surgeons, the North American Spine Society and AO Spine International.
+Dr. Kovalsky is a Fellow of the American Academy of Orthopaedic Surgeons (AAOS), the North American Spine Society (NASS) and AO Spine International.
 His accomplishments include participating in a national study for SI Joint Fusion - iFuse Implant System [SI-Bone]; refining a surgical procedure - Anterior Lumbar Interbody Fusion utilizing allograft bone dowels; and an investigator for Synthes Spine in the use of anterior tension band plates to stabilize anterior lumbar fusions.

 Dr. Kovalsky has successfully performed hundreds of SI joint fusions, and was instrumental in getting exclusive coverage by Blue Cross/Blue Shield for the procedure.